 This information sheds light on the complexities of managing IBS in individuals with symptomatic hypermobility and underscores the importance of holistic support and understanding for those living with these conditions.
 We find many of our members who are neurodivergent (Autistic, ADHD, Dyspraxic, TS +) and have symptomatic hypermobility (EDS HSD) are prone to this.

 IBS is quite a common disorder affecting the large intestine (colon) and sometime the smaller intestine and often accompanied by pain.
-Many people with symptomatic hypermobility or formally diagnosed (Ehlers-Danlos syndromes (EDS) or Hypermobility Spectrum Disorders (HSD)).
+Commonly occurs with people who have symptomatic hypermobility or formally diagnosed (Ehlers-Danlos syndromes (EDS) or Hypermobility Spectrum Disorders (HSD)).
 It can often occur or reoccur throughout our lifetimes.
 Here are some thoughts on why and what tips might help.

 Some symptoms are :